NetApp/terraform-provider-netapp-ontap/docs/index.md

 provider "netapp-ontap" {
-  # A connection profile defines how to interface with an ONTAP cluster or vserver.
+  # A connection profile defines how to interface with an ONTAP cluster or svm.
   # At least one is required.
   connection_profiles = [
     {